jenkstom/AwesomeEMS/README.md

 ## Data

-* This isn't really open source, but it's the future of EMS data - [NEMSIS](http://www.openhealthnews.com/content/national-ems-information-system-nemsis).
+* This isn't really open source, but it's the future of EMS data - [NEMSIS](http://www.nemsis.org/index.html).
+* [OpenEMR](http://www.open-emr.org) is a healthcare medical record system aimed at clinics and hospitals, but has some interesting features.
+* [OpemMRS](http://openmrs.org/) is another open-source medical record system.

+** Apps

+* [epmobile](https://github.com/mannd/epmobile) is an open source app aimed at electrophysiology.